Astute-Systems/MediaX/USER_GUIDE.md

 Transmit streams emit a SAP/SDP announcement every second as per RFC 2974 and RFC 4566.
 Also referenced as in DEF STAN 00-082.

-\section examples Payloader examples

-RAW Real Time Protocol (RTP) payloader and de-payloader samples are written in C++ and can be found in the examples directory.
-The receive-example.cc and transmit-example.cc send and receive the data and can be ran back to back.

-The examples directory also contains helper scripts to run various demos.

-> **NOTE** : This example has been tested on 64 bit ARM.
-Target hardware was the Nvidia Jetson TX1/TX2/AGX/Orin.

 \section dep Dependencies

 The following dependencies need to me installed prior to building this project: